Jackett/Jackett/README.md

 It will query all configured indexers and return the combined results.

 If your client supports multiple feeds it's recommended to add each indexer directly instead of using the all indexer.
-Using the all indexer has no advantages (besides reduced management overhead), only disadvantages:
+Using the all indexer has no advantages (besides reduced management overhead), the only disadvantages:
 * you lose control over indexer specific settings (categories, search modes, etc.)
 * mixing search modes (IMDB, query, etc.) might cause low-quality results
 * indexer specific categories (>= 100000) can't be used.